ginobilinie/codeBook/README.md

 75. rotateRightList.cpp: simple Linked list operation.
 Seperate it to two parts and then reorganize the list.

 76. uniquePaths.cpp: actually the possible ways is C(m+n-2,m-1).
 Then we just need to compute the combination number.
 Also, we can also use a DP to do it.

+77. uniquePathsWithObstacles.cpp: when we encounter the obstacles, we set the dp[i][j]=0, pay attention to the first row or first column if the obstacle appears.

 # old
 for fun, forever